Coronavirus: China reports 27 new fatalities

 Over 20,500 patients were still undergoing treatment and 57,065 discharged after recovery, the NHC said.
 Also on Saturday, three coronavirus cases in people arriving from abroad were reported, including two in Beijing and one in Gansu province.
 By the end of Saturday, 63 such cases had been reported, the NHC said.

 By the end of Saturday, 109 confirmed cases including two deaths in Hong Kong, 10 confirmed cases in Macao and 45 in Taiwan including one death were reported.
-The World Health Organisation (WHO) said on Saturday that a total of 21,114 confirmed cases of COVID-19 have been reported by 93 countries and regions outside China - an increase of 3,633 infections from the previous day.
+The World Health Organisation (WHO) on Sunday said the global death toll of coronavirus surged to 3,583 as the dreaded Covid-19 spread to 101 countries and regions.

-The number of confirmed cases worldwide has risen to 101,927, the WHO said on Saturday.
-Outside China, 78 more people died of COVID-19, bringing the total deaths to 413, Xinhua reported, quoting a WHO report.
+It said the spread of COVID-19 can be significantly slowed or even reversed through implementing robust containment and control activities.
+Chaib said the spread of COVID-19 can be significantly slowed or even reversed through implementing robust containment and control activities as the number of cases worldwide has surpassed one lakh.

-China and other countries are demonstrating that the spread of the virus can be slowed and impact reduced through the use of universally applicable actions, WHO said in a statement, referring to measures such as working across society to identify people who are sick, bringing them to care, following up on contacts, and training health workers.
+China and other countries are demonstrating that the spread of the virus can be slowed and impact reduced through the use of universally applicable actions, the WHO said, referring to measures such as working across society to identify people who are sick, bringing them to care, following up on contacts, and training health workers.
 It underlined that containing and slowing the spread of the virus helps buy time for health systems and all of society to prepare and for researchers to identify effective treatments and develop vaccines.

 "Allowing uncontrolled spread should not be a choice of any government, as it will harm not only the citizens of that country but affect other countries as well," it said.
 The WHO said it will continue to work with all countries, partners and expert networks to coordinate the international response, develop guidance, distribute supplies, share knowledge and provide people with the information so as to protect themselves and others..